 Is PayPal Safe for Buyers?

 For the most part, PayPal is safe when you use it to send money.
-Nothing is completely risk-free—glitches and data breaches are possible anywhere.
-But PayPal is a reputable company with enough security and consumer protection in place to keep you relatively safe online.
+No system is completely risk-free—glitches and data breaches are likely to happen to any company in the internet age, even the best ones.
+But PayPal is a reputable company with the highest safety and consumer protection standards in place to keep its users relatively safe online.

-Using PayPal might even be safer than giving your credit card number or bank account information directly to the website you’re buying from.
-Why?
-You keep that information in one place—at PayPal—instead of spreading it around everywhere you shop.
+Using PayPal may be even safer than giving your credit card number or bank account information directly to the website you’re buying from.
+That's because your information is being kept in one place—at PayPal—instead of being shared everywhere you shop.
 If something happens, you won’t need to cancel your cards and update all of your automatic billers.
 You can just secure your PayPal account by changing your password or card number.

 Tips for Safe Buying